 What is pulsatile tinnitus?

-As suggested, the main difference between pulsatile tinnitus and ordinary tinnitus is the specific type of sounds that people hear.
+As suggested, the main difference between pulsatile tinnitus and ordinary tinnitus is the specific type of sounds people hear.
 Usually, instances of pulsatile tinnitus will be much more rhythmic, even drum-like.
-Additionally, instances of pulsatile tinnitus will often last for longer periods of time than ordinary tinnitus, though this will vary from person to person.
+Additionally, instances of pulsatile tinnitus will often last for longer periods than ordinary tinnitus, though this will vary from person to person.

-What are the possible causes of pulsatile tinnitus?
+What causes of pulsatile tinnitus?